Thermophysical properties of argon gas from improved two-body interaction potential: Pair potential for the argon dimer

 The data of Patkowski \emph{et al.}\ \cite{patkowski2005,patkowski2010} are currently the most accurate theoretical results for the non-relativistic interaction energy for two argon atoms.
 Their Born--Oppenheimer (BO) calculations are saturated with respect to both the basis set and electron excitation limits.
-Substantial improvements to this component of the two-body potential are not feasible for the foreseeable future with current computational resources.
-For this reason, we reuse the non-relativistic interaction energy calculated in Refs.~\cite{patkowski2005,patkowski2010} obtained for 41 grid points.
-However, the description of the relativistic corrections can be still substantially improved as the relativistic effects were included in Ref.~\cite{patkowski2010} using the second-order DKH approach, which entirely neglects the two-electron corrections.
+Substantial improvements to this component of the two-body potential are not feasible for the foreseeable future with the current computational resources.
+For this reason, we reused the non-relativistic interaction energy calculated in Refs.~\cite{patkowski2005,patkowski2010} for 41 grid points.

+While the estimated uncertainties of the calculated BO energies for $R\ge2$~\AA{} are explicitly reported in Ref.~\cite{patkowski2010}, this is not the case for the data in the range $0.25\,\text{\AA}<R<2$~\AA{} from Ref.~\cite{patkowski2005}.
+Therefore, we assumed a conservative uncertainty estimation of 2\% for the latter dataset.
+We justify this choice by the observation that differences between extrapolated and not extrapolated results in Ref.~\cite{patkowski2005} are always less than 1.7\% for small distances.